AnniekHegeman/Seattle-Airbnb-Dataset/README.md

 ## Data
 There are three files in the dataset.

-- listings.csv - includes full descriptions and the price of a place.
+- listings.csv - including full descriptions and average review score.
-- calendar.csv - Only used to check what data is in there.
-- reviews.csv - Only used to check what data is in there.
+- calendar.csv - including unique id for each reviewer and detailed comments.
+- reviews.csv - including listing id and the price and availability for that day.
+-
 For this project only the listings dataset is used.

 ## Running the code